scylladb/scylladb/docs/dev/topology-over-raft.md

 Such users should ensure that barriers synchronize with those operations in some other ways, for example by using the topology guard mechanism.

+Reads and writes may use different shards on a given host during intra-node tablet migration.
+Local replica acts as a coordinator for writes, which should respect the write replica set selector.
+This selector is reflected in the set of shards returned by the sharder.
+But since the selectors for reads may be different than for writes, the sharder provides separate methods for reads and writes.
+Reads should use sharder::shard_of(), while writes should use sharder::shard_for_writes().

 ## Tracking replica-side requests

 Do I have to hold effective_replication_map_ptr around reading on the replica side?